 A note at the bottom right credited to Baron F.W. von Egloffstein reads:

 Central Gold Region

-The Gold fields of four Territories, New Mexico, Colorado , Utah and Arizona, unite in the centre of the Map, comprisng the Southern Portions of the various mountain ranges generally called the Rocky Mountains.
-Pike's Peak, Denver City, Colorado City, the Pogosa Mines, Animas mines, Dolores mines of Colorado Territory, the San Francisco mountain mines, the Coal beds of the Mesa La Vaca and the Big Cañon of the Colorado, a succession of deeply cut valleys, in places a mile in depth, in Arizona Territory.
+The Gold fields of four Territories, New Mexico, Colorado , Utah and Arizona, unite in the centre of the Map, comprising the Southern Portions of the various mountain ranges generally called the Rocky Mountains.
+Pike's Peak, Denver City, Colorado City, the Pogosa mines, Animas mines, Dolores mines of Colorado Territory, the San Francisco mountain mines, the Coal beds of the Mesa La Vaca and the Big Cañon of the Colorado, a succession of deeply cut valleys, in places a mile in depth, in Arizona Territory.
 Santa Fe, Albuquerque and the old settlements of New Mexico, the mineral valleys of the Rio Grande del Norte and their fertile parks, are well known features. . . .

 The names of the explorers are stated on the trails. . . .

 The map is a superb rendition of the Four Corners area with tremendous detailing that includes Egloffstein's remarkable topography, well-known natural features, pueblos, explorers' routes, towns, and archaeological sites.
 An exciting document of a highly important expedition.

 The map was issued in Macomb's rare Report of the Exploring Expedition from Santa Fe, New Mexico, to the Junction of the Grand and Green River, the text of which was produced in 1860 (the map in 1864), but not issued until 1876 due to the Civil War.